By: Jeremy Gannon on August 04, 2022

 Types of Virtualization In Modern IT: Why It Still Matters

 Note: This article was originally published in 2015, under the title: The 7 Types of Virtualization.
 It has been updated to reflect advancements in technology.
-For other current technology topics, visit the Kelser Learning Center for our latest blog articles.
+Virtualization is how the cloud works.
+Read this article to learn everything you need to know about cloud migration so you can decide if it's right for you.

 In tech and non-tech business realms alike, virtualization has been a buzzword of sorts for years.